Cuban macaw: Behavior and ecology

-Little is known about the behaviour of the Cuban macaw and its extinct Caribbean relatives.
-Gundlach reported that it vocalised loudly like its Central American relatives and that it lived in pairs or families.
+Little is known about the behavior of the Cuban macaw and its extinct Caribbean relatives.
+Gundlach reported that it vocalized loudly like its Central American relatives and that it lived in pairs or families.
 Its speech imitation abilities were reportedly inferior to those of other parrots.
 Nothing is known about its breeding habits or its eggs, but one reported nest was a hollow in a palm.

 The skull roof of the subfossil cranium was flattened, indicating the Cuban macaw fed on hard seeds, especially from palms.
 This is consistent with the habits of their large relatives on mainland South America and distinct from those of smaller, mainly frugivorous relatives.
 In 1876, Gundlach wrote that the Cuban macaw ate fruits, seeds of the royal palm (Roystonea regia) and the chinaberry tree (Melia azedarach), as well as other seeds and shoots.
 Cuba has many species of palms, and those found in swamps were probably most important to the Cuban macaw.
 The pulp surrounding the seeds of the chinaberry tree were probably the part consumed by the Cuban macaw.
+The Cuban archeologists Osvaldo Jiménez and Johanset Orihuela suggested in 2021 that swamp-dwelling palms like Sabal, Copernicia, Coccothrinax, Acoelorraphe, Thrinax, and Acrocomia were also an important part of the macaw's diet.

 In 2005, a new species of chewing louse, Psittacobrosus bechsteini, was described based on a dead specimen discovered on a museum skin of the Cuban macaw.
 It is thought to have been unique to this species, and is therefore an example of coextinction.
 The feather mite species Genoprotolichus eurycnemis and Distigmesikya extincta have also been reported from Cuban macaw skins, the latter new to science.